Xenon Pharmaceuticals to Present at the 2023 Bloom Burton & Co. Healthcare Investor Conference

-/EIN News/ -- BURNABY, British Columbia, April 21, 2023 (GLOBE NEWSWIRE) -- Xenon Pharmaceuticals Inc. (Nasdaq:XENE), a neurology-focused biopharmaceutical company, today announced that it will host a company presentation at the 2023 Bloom Burton & Co.
+BURNABY, British Columbia, April 21, 2023 (GLOBE NEWSWIRE) -- Xenon Pharmaceuticals Inc. XENE, a neurology-focused biopharmaceutical company, today announced that it will host a company presentation at the 2023 Bloom Burton & Co.
 Healthcare Investor Conference to be held in Toronto, Ontario from April 25-26, 2023.

 |